reduxframework/redux-framework/README.md

 ### Master ###

+= 3.2.8.5 =
+* Fixed:      Added a title to the google fonts stylesheet to fix validation errors.

 = 3.2.8.4 =
 * Fixed:      One more slides field error check, and an extra JS goodie for an extension.